maxcountryman/heroku-buildpack-sourceversion/README.md

 Makes the commit ID, i.e. `SOURCE_VERSION`, available to your application at runtime by writing out to a file.

 ## Usage
-Simple add this buildpack to your application's configuration:
+Simply add this buildpack to your application's configuration:

 	https://github.com/maxcountryman/heroku-buildpack-sourceversion.git